mikke89/RmlUiDoc/pages/rml/syntax.md

 next: events
 ---

-RML generally follows the XML syntax for HTML.
+RML generally follows the [XML syntax](https://html.spec.whatwg.org/multipage/xhtml.html) for HTML.
 In particular this means that all tags must be closed, otherwise the document will be parsed incorrectly.
 Further, it is assumed that documents are encoded in UTF-8.
 XML namespaces are not supported.

 RML documents are written as a tree of tags, see the [documents](documents.html) page for their general structure.
 The following describes some features beyond the common tree parsing behavior.
-For the most part, the syntax is equivalent to a subset of XML and HTML, and with some additions.
+For the most part, the syntax is equivalent to a subset of XML and HTML, with some additions.

 ### Character references